What factors influence our decision to stay or move?

 The main output of Pagani’s PhD research is a new computer model, into which she incorporated the study’s findings.
 Cooperative owners and landlords can use the model to assess the impact of measures to reduce the environmental footprint of housing, while taking tenants’ preferences into account.

-Claudine Karlen, Anna Pagani, Claudia R. Binder.
-In press.
-"Obstacles and opportunities for reducing dwelling size to shrink the environmental footprint of housing: tenants’ residential preferences and housing choice", Journal of Housing and the Built Environment, 2021.
+Claudine Karlen, Anna Pagani, Claudia R. Binder, "Obstacles and opportunities for reducing dwelling size to shrink the environmental footprint of housing: tenants’ residential preferences and housing choice", Journal of Housing and the Built Environment, 13 September 2021.